Policies and Technology for Interoperability and Burden Reduction

 The Interoperability and Patient Access final rule (CMS-9115-F) put patients first by giving them access to their health information when they need it most, and in a way they can best use it.
 This final rule focused on driving interoperability and patient access to health information by liberating patient data using CMS authority to regulate Medicare Advantage (MA), Medicaid, Children's Health Insurance Program (CHIP), and Qualified Health Plan (QHP) issuers on the Federally-facilitated Exchanges (FFEs).

-Recognizing the challenges faced by payers during the COVID-19 public health emergency, CMS will exercise enforcement discretion for the Patient Access API and Provider Directory API policies for MA, Medicaid, and CHIP effective January 1, 2021.
-CMS will not enforce these new requirements until July 1, 2021.
+Recognizing the challenges faced by payers during the COVID-19 public health emergency, CMS exercised enforcement discretion for the Patient Access API and Provider Directory API policies for MA, Medicaid, CHIP and QHP issuers on the FFEs* effective January 1, 2021 through July 1, 2021.
+CMS began enforcing these new requirements on July 1, 2021.

 Link to the Interoperability and Patient Access final rule: https://www.federalregister.gov/documents/2020/05/01/2020-05050/medicare-and-medicaid-programs-patient-protection-and-affordable-care-act-interoperability-and

-Link to the Fact Sheet to learn more about the policies for Interoperability and Patient Access final rule: https://www.cms.gov/newsroom/fact-sheets/interoperability-and-patient-access-fact-sheet.
+Read the Fact Sheet to learn more about the policies for Interoperability and Patient Access final rule.

 The Interoperability and Prior Authorization proposed rule (CMS-9123-P) builds on the policies finalized in the CMS Interoperability and Patient Access final rule.
 This proposed rule emphasizes the need to improve health information exchange to achieve appropriate and necessary access to complete health records for patients, health care providers, and payers.
 This proposed rule also focuses on efforts to improve prior authorization processes through policies and technology, to help ensure that patients remain at the center of their own care.
 The rule enhances certain policies from the CMS Interoperability and Patient Access final rule, and adds several new provisions to increase data sharing and reduce overall payer, health care provider, and patient burden through the proposed improvements to prior authorization practices.